-The SFPUC produces a Water Quality Report every year to provide specific information about where your water comes from, how we treat it, and its overall quality.
-We do this not only to meet regulatory requirements but also to provide you with clear and important information about our drinking water operations and our public health protection efforts.
+The SFPUC produces a Water Quality Report every year to provide specific information about where your water comes from, how it is treated, and its overall quality.
+We do this not only to meet regulatory requirements but also to provide you with important information about our drinking water operations and our public health protection efforts.

 We are committed to providing high quality drinking water for all our customers.
-We operate and maintain a water system that delivers potable water for consumption to millions of individuals across four Bay Area counties.
-The SFPUC also maintains a wider system of reservoirs and pipelines on the Peninsula, in the South Bay, and upcountry in the Yosemite National Park.
-It is our hope that this report will not only provide you with greater knowledge of your water, but also an increased confidence in the skills, talents, and efforts of our staff that ensure the delivery of high-quality water to every one of our customers.
+The SFPUC operates and maintains a system that delivers potable water for consumption by millions of individuals across four Bay Area counties.
+In addition to the system of reservoirs within San Francisco, the SFPUC also maintains a wider system of reservoirs and pipelines on the Peninsula, in the South Bay, and upcountry in the Yosemite National Park.
+It is our hope that this report will not only provide you with greater knowledge of your water, but also an increased appreciation for and confidence in the skills, talents, and efforts of our staff that ensure the highest quality water for every one of our customers.